Consensys/0x-review/report/3_general_findings.md

 More test cases and further quantitative analysis of how frequent unfillable orders can occur.
 An ideal would be a mathematical proof of some kind to quantify the issue: for example a rounding error of X% can cause at most Y% unfillable orders.

+Develop a tool for takers and relayers that checks for unfillable orders.
+This will minimize takers wasting gas on unfillable orders.

 <br/><br/><br/>